andykirk/andykirk.github.io/knowledge-base/_posts/2017-07-11-user-expectations-and-behaviour.md

 title: User Expectations and Behaviour
 tag: [User Expectations and Behaviour]
 ---
-Probably add more links to this post, but here's the first:
+I'll probably add more links to this post, but here's the first few:

 Retain Homepage Links
 ---------------------